philippschmitt/Parsons-D12-Machine-Learning-Guide/README.md

 # copy the jupyter url from the terminal into your browser.
 Done!

 # OPTIONAL
-# You can run Jupyter in the background by adding an & symbol to the start command
+# You can run Jupyter in the background by adding a & symbol to the start command
 # This allows you to keep jupyter open while running other commands
 jupyter notebook --ip=149.xx.xxx.xxx --port=80xx &